Transfer Pricing in Honduras

 • Strategic Variables.

-Tax obligors not detailed in the agreement will initially be categorized as “Small.”
-It should be noted that the provisions will come into effect starting January 1, 2023.
+Tax obligors not detailed in the agreement will initially be categorized as Small.
+It should be noted that the provisions will come into effect as of January 1, 2023.

-In this regard, taxpayers who are reclassified as “Large” or “Medium” enterprises must consider the new tax obligations, such as the obligation to file the Annual Informative Sworn Statement on Transfer Pricing.
+In this regard, taxpayers reclassified as Large or Medium enterprises must consider the new tax obligations, such as the obligation to file the Annual Informative Affidavit on Transfer Pricing.

 The following are considered linked or related parties, in accordance with Article 11 of the Regulations of the Law: